omarnabikhan/text_editor/README.md

 going to challenge myself to come up with features not in Vim that I think are useful and implement them.

 The most painful thing so far has been using Colors.
+^^ EDIT: while Colors has been painful, a refactor to make the modes more modular was even more painful.
+Mainly because I had to think really hard about state and what the right separation of state should be.
+I'm not fully happy with how it's currently implemented, but it's an improvement that will allow for more extensibility (e.g. Visual mode).
+I'm particularly not fond of the x-position updates.
+I'm sure there is an easier way to do this.

 This README has become more of a blog.
 Maybe I'll update it in a future commit, but for now here it is.